THE PAC SERIES – CAPACITY: Does Your Prospect “Have” What It Takes to Be a Major Gift Prospect?

 The Three Types of Capacity Ratings

-1) Baseline Capacity: Based solely on 1-2 assets in a manual search, or based on valued assets matched through an electronic screening or research tool.
+1) Baseline: Based solely on 1-2 assets in a manual search, or based on valued assets matched through an electronic screening or research tool.

-Uses: This is an unverified rating, meaning it gives a quick snapshot of your prospect’s potential ability to give.
+Uses: This is an unverified rating.
+This means it gives a quick snapshot of your prospect’s potential ability to give.
 But it is just that: a baseline or a starting point – not a crafted ask amount.
 Baseline ratings can be used for prioritizing or segmenting donors to see which donors are worthy of deeper research.
-They can also be used to pass along to a gift officer if the gift officer is clear that they are unverified and should be treated as validation that the person is worthy of an introductory phone call.
+Pass this information to a gift officer only if they understand the profile is unverified.

-2) Verified or Confirmed Capacity: Manual research identifies wealth, wealth indicators, and applies a method to create a capacity rating.
+2) Verified or Confirmed: Manual research identifies wealth, wealth indicators, and applies a method to create a capacity rating.

-Uses: Those individuals or segments who were identified in the baseline rating to have potential as major gift donors, need to be verified.
+Uses: Those individuals or segments identified in the baseline rating to have potential as major gift donors, need to be verified.
 But what verification actually means is different for different organizations and even for different gift officers.
-Verifying the baseline rating takes much longer than initially getting it, but it also makes those baseline ratings more accurate.

-3) Strategic Capacity: Manual research dives deep to identify as many factors as possible, often narrowing the range of the rating to assist in crafting an ask amount.
+3) Strategic: Manual research dives deep to identify as many factors as possible, often narrowing the range of the rating to assist in crafting an ask amount.